 - Soften the butter in the microwave for 10-15 seconds.
 Combine the softened butter with the brown and granulated sugar.
 Beat on medium speed until well combined, 2-3 minutes.

 - Next add the eggs, vanilla extract and bourbon and continue beating until well incorporated.

-- In a separate bowl, combine the remaining dry ingredients, slowly add the dry ingredients into the dough, mixing at low speed until the dough starts to form.
+- In a separate bowl, combine the remaining dry ingredients (as well as the other tsp salt), slowly add the dry ingredients into the dough, mixing at low speed until the dough starts to form.
 Before the dough thickens, add the chocolate chips.
 Beat a couple of times until they start to incorporate.

 - Once the caramel is cooled, add to cookie dough.
 Beat just until combined.

 - Pre-scoop the dough using a large cookie scoop and place it on a sheet pan.
 Sprinkle with flakey sea salt.
 Refrigerate for at least one hour and up to 24 hours in advance.
 Remove each batch 10-15 minutes before baking.